 Dyckman Farm now sits above the neighborhood.

 The house was donated to the City of New York in 1916 and is now part of the Parks system.
-The nice part is that the house has a self-guided tour and you can take your time to look over the rooms and the gardens.
+The nice part is that the house has a self-guided tour, and you can take your time to look over the rooms and the gardens.
 It really is a simple house as the Dyckman’s, who owned most of the land in this part of Inwood were farmers.
-They owned the house for several generations and it was the last family member living there grandchildren who invested in the house to open it up to the public.
+They owned the house for several generations, and it was the last family member living their grandchildren who invested in the house to open it up to the public.

 It amazes me of how many people lived in this house at one time with the amount of space in which they had to work.
 The bedrooms are pretty small and take time out to see the downstairs kitchen.
 It makes us appreciate today.
 The gardens in the back are a nice place to roam and relax.
 The beds are set up with both flowers and vegetables and are maintained by their Friends group.
 Sit back under one of the trees and just enjoy the view.
 It really is a time capsule to our rural past in an extremely busy section of Inwood.
 Watch their events calendar too as there are many activities at the Dyckman House.

-On my back to the subway at 207th and Dyckman Street, I stopped at Tony’s Pizza and Pasta at 4771 Broadway for a quick slice before the ride downtown.
+On my back to the subway at 207th and Dyckman Street, I stopped at Tony’s Pizza and Pasta at 4771 Broadway (now closed) for a quick slice before the ride downtown.
 You have to watch them here.
-On the outside sign, they advertise a $1.00 slice but when you go in it’s $1.50.
-Then when you order the slice you have to designate that you want the $1.50 slice or they will try to bait and switch you with a larger slice that is $2.50.
-The $1.50 slice is not bad and the sauce is pretty good but the more expensive slice is much bigger.
-Not a good business practice but the pizza was pretty good so I forgave them for that and it is close to the subway station.
+On the outside sign, they advertise a $1.00 slice but when you go in its $1.50.
+Then when you order the slice, you have to designate that you want the $1.50 slice, or they will try to bait and switch you with a larger slice that is $2.50.
+The $1.50 slice is not bad, and the sauce is pretty good, but the more expensive slice is much bigger.
+Not a good business practice but the pizza was pretty good, so I forgave them for that, and it is close to the subway station.

 Places to Visit: